Philippine kinship: Influences on language

-Scholars generally disagree on the genetic origin of the "original" Filipino people, if there is any one dominant progenitor.
-For centuries there have been migrations from Asia, the Middle East, all the nearby island countries, and Europe (primarily the Spanish) who have all given something genetically and etymologically to the Philippines.
 Over 170 languages are recognized but do not have official status; Tagalog and English are the official languages of the Philippines, and basic English is more effective for communicating with far-flung peoples in the Philippines than any one dialect, including Tagalog.
 English's prominence is a reflection of the Philippines' close relationship with the United States, especially since World War II, and a testament to the broad reach of television, which broadcasts in a mix of Tagalog and English.

-Tagalog is an Austronesian language that has borrowed heavily from the Philippines' geographical neighbors (other Malayo-Polynesian languages and Chinese) as well as from Spanish, a legacy of Spain's prolonged colonization.
+Tagalog is an Austronesian language that has influenced heavily the Philippines' geographical neighbors (other Malayo-Polynesian languages) as well as from Spanish, a legacy of Spain's prolonged colonization.
 For example, Tagalog has incorporated words like the greeting "Kumusta", from the Spanish "Cómo está".
-Familial greetings tend to be borrowed from Chinese.